Boston Harbor Hotel

 At a Glance

 The Vibe: Glorious maritime glitz.
-Even after a $12 million renovation in 2007, it's clear the hotel was built in the 1980s — an era of excess.
+Even after a $12 million renovation in the 2000s, it's clear the hotel was built in the 1980s — an era of excess.
 With its marble lobby and large, spacious guest rooms, the sheer size of this showy hotel is designed to impress.

-This Place Is Perfect For: New Englanders with an affinity for Vineyard Vines; maritime-minded travelers who arrive by boat and dock in the full-service, 34-slip marina.
+This Place Is Perfect For: New Englanders with an affinity for Vineyard Vines; maritime-minded travelers who arrive by boat and dock in the full-service, 34-slip marina that's mega-yacht accessible.

 Rooms: The 232 rooms at Boston Harbor Hotel are among the largest in the city.
 Each has a water or city view — be sure to request a room overlooking the harbor.
-Free WiFi, a flat-screen TV, and a marble bathroom with a rainfall shower are standard features.
-Frette linens, Lorenza Villoressi toiletries, and 24-hour room service from Rowes Wharf Sea Grille add touches of luxury.
+Free WiFi, a wired Smart TV, a big working desk, and a marble bathroom with a rainfall shower are standard features.
+Frette linens, Diptyque bath products, and 24-hour room service from Rowes Wharf Sea Grille add touches of luxury.
 Want to splurge?
 Book the John Adams Presidential Suite.
 You’ll ride your own private elevator up to the ultimate hotel suite in Boston — a palatial 4,800-square-foot space with a 1,000-square-foot outdoor terrace overlooking Boston Harbor.
+Yeah: You're a boss.

-The raw bar is the main draw at Rowes Wharf Sea Grill, where the seafood tower is overflowing with cherrystone clams, New England oysters, and jumbo shrimp.
-The restaurant offers all three meals, as well as an afternoon tea service and cocktails.
+Food + Drink: The raw bar is a draw at Rowes Wharf Sea Grille, where the seafood tower overflows with littleneck clams, New England oysters, and jumbo shrimp.
+The restaurant serves all three meals, as well as a seasonal afternoon tea service.
 At the cozy, wood-paneled Rowes Wharf Bar, you’ll find much more than a traditional bar menu.
 Come with an appetite for the oysters and scotch pairings.
 Or end the night with a half-ounce of century-old Louis XIII cognac.
+Socially responsible pours are on offer at Brewer’s Alley x Maine Beer Co.

 What to Do Nearby